 Here’s What Lenders Need From You

-If your HOA lacks the financial resources it needs to move forward with a project, there are a few things you should know about applying for a loan.
+If your HOA lacks the financial resources it needs to move forward with a project, there are a few things you should know about how to get an HOA loan.
 HOA loans are not like home or auto loans.
 That’s why HOA board members should be aware of the key things a creditor will look for in deciding whether or not to lend to you.

 1. Units, ownership and occupancy